Celebrating 60 Years Protecting the Nature of Maine

 Protecting Maine’s Special Places for Generations to Come

-Your membership in the Natural Resources Council of Maine helps keep Maine a special place to live, work, play, and raise families.
+Your support of the Natural Resources Council of Maine helps keep Maine a special place to live, work, play, and raise families.
 For more than 60 years, our members have helped NRCM safeguard Maine’s unique natural places so that future generations will be able to visit and enjoy them.
 Take a tour of some of our favorites.